aws-samples/serverless-observability-workshop/workshop/content/040_synthetics/api_logs.md

 ### Introducing Failures

-Let's see what happens if we accidentaly break our API?
+Let's see: what happens if we accidentally break our API?
 Since we are monitoring the GET method for the `/items/` route, we are going to modify our ***get-all-items.js*** Lambda function in order to introduce a random exception to make our canary fail.

 7. Switch back to your **Cloud9 environment** and open the file at ***/serverless-observability-workshop/code/sample-app/src/handlers/get-all-items.js***.
 Modify the `getAllItemsHandler()` method by throwing a new error right after it's HTTP method validation: